Geothermal: A Quiet, Clean and Quite Energy-Efficient System

 There’s quite a list of benefits to geothermal system.
 Even small lot sizes can often accommodate the pipes used for these systems.
 They can also use ponds or below-ground water sources to tap into the earth’s energy.

 At the heart of your geothermal system are several loops of piping, which serve as a conduit to remove and dissipate hot air and humidity from your home in summer.
 In winter, the ground’s natural heat is absorbed through the piping and sent into your home comfort system.
 There are several options for the installation of the pipeline for geothermal heat pumps as described on Energy Savers.

 Horizontal: Often the most cost-effective option for new construction and homes with enough land available.
 A sealed loop of piping is installed in 3 to 6 feet deep trenches.

 Vertical: Where the soil is too shallow for trenching and there is sufficient space, the piping can be inserted by a drilling rig into small ground-holes up to 400 feet deep.

 Pond: A nearby basin can be used to house the piping loop below the water.

 Open loop: Well water can be used directly by the system instead of a sealed piping loop as used in the other installations.
 The water will circulate into the heat pump system and back into the ground through the well.

 Your local HVAC contractor can help you select the best, most cost-effective installation for your property and estimate the amount of utility savings you can expect.

-If you’re considering an upgrade, contact us at Stack Heating and Cooling.
+If you’re considering an upgrade, contact us at Stack Heating, Cooling, Plumbing and Electric.
 We can answer any questions you have about this beneficial energy source for your home comfort.
 We’re always happy to answer your questions.
 Call us for more information.